zhehaowang/zhehao.me/book-notes/ecpp/it26-31-implementations.md

 But such functions are exceptions, not the rule.

 **Takeaways**
 * Avoid returning handles (references, pointers, or iterators) to object internals.
-This increases encapsulation, helps const member functions act const, and minimizes the creation of dangling handles.
+This increases encapsulation, helps const member functions act `const`, and minimizes the creation of dangling handles.

-### Strive for exception-safe code
+### Item 29.
+Strive for exception-safe code

 Consider this code where we want to have this menu change background images in a threaded environment.
 ```cpp